xnor-gate/shibboleth_bot/README.md

 In general, you clue by typing in chat.
 If players agree, you can instead clue over voice.
 To join the voice channel, see the channel menu on the left, and click the Voice Chat corresponding to the game room.

-## Rules
+### Fairness

 This games runs on the honor system.
 To make cluing fair:

 - Don't look up information such as by Googling things
 - Don't tell things to other players except through the chat

-## Advanced
+### Advanced

 Use `@username` to direct your message to someone, such as to indicate that your clue or response is directed to them.
 You can also reply to their message by clicking the `...` menu on their message on it and choosing `Quote`.

 You might want to use Compact Mode when playing, which makes messages take up less space so you can see more clues.
 Set this by going to the setting gear next to your user name, under `App settings` click `Appearance`, then check `Compact`.

 ### Reactions